-7. The Corporate Plan 2015-2019 reaffirms the City Council's ambitions to make Oxford a world-class city for everyone.
+7. The Corporate Plan 2016-2020 reaffirms the City Council's ambitions to make Oxford a world-class city for everyone.
 This ambition was developed with partners across the city, including business, community organisations, the health and education sectors and the County Council.
 It also sets out the Council's plans for transforming the way that the Council performs.
 The aspiration is to be a world-class council, delivering high quality services and providing excellent value for money.
-This Corporate Plan sets out the changed policy and financial contexts in which the Council is working and the City Council's response to this changed environment.
-This Corporate Plan was adopted by Council in February 2015 alongside budget setting.
-Prior to that the 2014-17 plan was in place.
+This Corporate Plan was adopted by Council and sets out the changed policy and financial contexts in which the Council is working and the City Council's response to this changed environment.
+Previously the 2015-19 plan was in place.

 - 8. The City Council's priorities for the next four years are:

 - A vibrant and sustainable economy

 - Meeting housing needs

-- Strong, active communities
+- Strong and active communities

-- A cleaner, greener city
+- A clean and green city

 - An efficient and effective council